-EXEMPTIONS
+EXEMPTIONS Federal, State and local governments are not affected by the law.
+Also, the law does not apply to tests given by the Federal from discharging, disciplining, or discriminating against an employee or prospective employee for refusing to take a test or for

-Federal, State and local governments are not affected by the law.
-Also, the law does not apply to tests given by the Federal Government to certain private individuals engaged in national security-related activities.
+Government to certain private individuals engaged in national security-related activities.